Federico Borromeo: Archbishop of Milan

 The Ambrosiana was, after the Bodleian at Oxford, the first genuinely public library in Europe.
 The library was open not merely to members of the college, which was part of the endowment, but also to citizens of Milan and to all strangers who came to study there.
 Using his personal funds, Cardinal Borromeo sent scholars all over Italy and the rest of Europe to purchase 30,000 books and 15,000 manuscripts.
 He sent out agents across the Mediterranean to find Greek manuscripts for the new foundation, with large numbers coming from Corfu, Chios, Thessaly, and Venice.
 A learned Hebrew convert, Domenico Gerolimitano, obtained manuscripts for him in Hebrew.
 Antonio Olgiati, the Cardinal's librarian and first Prefect of the Ambrosiana, was sent in search of Latin manuscripts to purchase in south Germany, the Southern Netherlands and France.
 Francesco Bernardino Ferrari, later Olgiati's successor as Prefect, went through Spain on the same mission.
 Some major acquisitions of complete libraries were the manuscripts of the Benedictine monastery of Bobbio (1606) and the library of the Paduan Vincenzo Pinelli, whose more than 800 manuscripts filled 70 cases when they were sent to Milan and included the famous Iliad, the Ilias Picta.
-A printing press was attached to the library, and a school for instruction in the classical languages.
+A printing press was attached to the library and a school for instruction in the classical languages.

 A patron of the arts, Federico had the famous Colossus of St. Charles Borromeo erected in Arona, supported the development of the Sacro Monte of Varese (today a World Heritage Site), and participated in the embellishment of the Duomo di Milano where he is buried.
 Borromeo was also the patron of Manfredo Settala (1600–1680), son of the famous physician Ludovico Settala, who was compiling his famous museum of natural and scientific curiosities in his family palace on the Via Pantano in Milan.
 After Manfredo's death in 1680, the museum stayed in the Settala family for several generations, ultimately passing in 1751 to the Biblioteca Ambrosiana.

 He is most notable for his efforts to feed the poor of Milan during the great famine of 1627–1628.
 He was Milan's Archbishop during the Great Plague of 1630.
-Within the city an average of eight out of every nine of the parish priests died of the plague, and Federico Borromeo lost almost the whole of his personal household.
+Within the city, an average of eight out of every nine of the parish priests died of the plague, and Federico Borromeo lost almost the whole of his personal household.
 Nevertheless, he emulated the example of St. Charles and refused to leave the city for the relative safety of one of his country estates.
-Instead he continued to issue orders to his clergy, personally visit the lazzarettos and in the words of Ripamonti 'sought out the pestilence and lived in its midst.'
+Instead, he continued to issue orders to his clergy, personally visit the lazzarettos and in the words of Ripamonti 'sought out the pestilence and lived in its midst.'

 Federico Borromeo took part in eight Papal conclaves.
+At the papal conclave of August 1623, he received 18 votes but was opposed by the Spanish party.
 He died in Milan on 21 September 1631 at the age of 67.
+His eulogy was written by the renowned scholar Paolo Arese.